armijnhemel/binaryanalysis-ng/doc/database.md

 This will initialize the database.

+## Setting security

+PostgreSQL's 'password' authentication is vulnerable to sniffing attacks, as it is sent in plain text.
+It is highly recommended to change this to scram-sha-256 instead.
+Because of this (and other features) older versions of PostgreSQL (version 9 and earlier) are not supported.

+The security settings of which password schema to use can be found in the file postgresql.conf.
+Change the setting to use scram-sha-256 before adding the BANG user.
+Please note: if you are using an existing server and converting to scram-sha-256 then you will have to reset any passwords of older accounts to make sure that they are in the correct hash format.
+In the file postgresql.conf look for the setting 'password_encryption' and change it to:

+    password_encryption = scram-sha-256

 ## Creating the BANG database

 After installing the PostgreSQL server you need to create a user called